stalj/data-notations/02-DocumentVersionTracking/_DocumentVersionTracking.md

 1. Display the contents of the remote repository on GitHub.
 Make sure it contains 3 images.

-## 11. Track and Register New Project Changes form Command Line
+## 11. Track and Register New Project Changes from Command Line

 1. In the MyProjects folder, create a Cities folder.